Preparing your little child for a new sibling

 “Varun used to love helping Rishi get dressed and used to love pushing him in the pram.
 He also loved helping feed the baby Cerelac.
 If Rishi made a fuss and refused to eat more, Varun was only too happy to gobble it up!”

 Aruna continues, “I used to have my parents spend time with Varun.
 He used to feel so important that his grandpa was taking time to discuss his school, friends and other activities with him.
 I owe it big time to my dad, who helped Varun feel that he was not only getting a new sibling, but also gaining a lifelong buddy.”

 If there are differently-abled siblings in the family, then too there is a fair share of relationship issues and unique upheavals.

 “If the new baby is born differently-abled, parents should take care to educate their firstborn on the situation.
 But most often, children, being wiser than some adults, nurture no preconceived notions and take to their sibling like fish to water.
 They intuitively feel that they need to reach out to their younger one.
 In fact, they learn to be more compassionate, kind and caring,” says Dr Manjunath.

 The early sibling bonding will ensure that they have a harmonious relationship later.

-Vinita Preman, based in Bengaluru, has two siblings – Sreekala and Rajesh.
-Sreekala, the middle one, was diagnosed with a mild mental retardation at a very young age.
+Vinita Preman, based in Bangalore, has two siblings – Sreekala and Rajesh.
+Sreekala, the middle one, was diagnosed with mild mental retardation at a very young age.
 But neither Vinita nor Rajesh, the youngest one, feel that they have been deprived of their parents’ love and affection.